 There increasingly seems to be no off-peak season at Walt Disney World, but crowds are still lighter when the kids are in school.

 167 You can return items to any store

-the majority of items can be returned to any store if something is not quite right.
-You do not have to visit the store you originally made the purchase from.
+The majority of items can be returned to any store if something is not quite right.
+You do not have to visit the store you originally purchased from.

 168 Pressed pennies

-An alternative to pin trading, without the risks fakes, is collecting pressed pennies.
+An alternative to pin trading, without the risks of fakes, is collecting pressed pennies.
 Pressed penny machines are located all over Walt Disney World.
-The majority of these machines have unique presses.

 169 Have some warm clothes for the winter evenings